Bangkok Hotels – Tips and Recommendations

 - Has a 24 hr glass fronted gym featuring the latest Technogym fitness equipment.

 Movement studio – Offers daily schedule of aerobics, yoga, holistic activities or exercises classes.

 - Power Plate Studio – First hotel in Bangkok to have Power Plate® equipment.
 (Uses the principles of Acceleration Training™ to stimulate the body’s natural response to vibration).

-- Facilities include a 25 meter free-form swimming pool and whirpool, Nail Bar and Hair Salon.
+- Facilities include a 25-meter free-form swimming pool and whirlpool, Nail Bar and Hair Salon.